When and where to watch your favorite holiday specials this year

 That means favorites like Frosty the Snowman, Rudolph, and many others will once again appear in our favorite shows.

-“Rudolph the Red-Nosed Reindeer” will air at 8 p.m.
-ET on CBS on Nov.
-29 and again at 8 p.m.
-ET on Dec.
+“Rudolph the Red-Nosed Reindeer” will air at 7 p.m.
+CST on CBS on Nov.
+29 and again at 7 p.m.
+CST on Dec.
 10.

-“Santa Claus is Comin’ to Town” will air at 8 p.m.
-ET on Dec.
-1 on ABC and again at 8 p.m.
-ET on Dec.
+“Santa Claus is Comin’ to Town” will air at 7 p.m.
+CST on Dec.
+1 on ABC and again at 7 p.m.
+CST on Dec.
 20.

 On Dec.
-13, Disney holiday shows will air on ABC starting at 8 p.m.
-ET with “Mickey Saves Christmas,” followed by “Olaf’s Frozen Adventure,” “Disney Prep & Landing,” and “Disney Prep & Landing 2: Naughty Vs. Nice.”
+13, Disney holiday shows will air on ABC starting at 7 p.m.
+CST with “Mickey Saves Christmas,” followed by “Olaf’s Frozen Adventure,” “Disney Prep & Landing,” and “Disney Prep & Landing 2: Naughty Vs. Nice.”

-“Illumination Presents: Dr. Seuss’s The Grinch” will air at 8 p.m.
-ET on NBC on Dec.
+“Illumination Presents: Dr. Seuss’s The Grinch” will air at 7 p.m.
+CST on NBC on Dec.
 20. On Dec.
-23, NBC will air the 1966 version of “How the Grinch Stole Christmas” at 8 p.m.
-ET.
+23, NBC will air the 1966 version of “How the Grinch Stole Christmas” at 7 p.m.
+CST.

-On Christmas Eve, you can catch “Home Alone” on ABC at 8 p.m.
-ET and NBC will air “It’s a Wonderful Life” at 8 p.m.
-ET.
+On Christmas Eve, you can catch “Home Alone” on ABC at 7 p.m.
+CST and NBC will air “It’s a Wonderful Life” at 7 p.m.
+CST.

 Time slots for these specials may vary or change.
 Check your local listings.

-Note: Editor’s note: This story has been updated to correct the dates for streaming ‘A Charlie Brown Christmas.’